xbvkano/dashboard/server/AI_APPOINTMENT_API.md

 - All AI-created appointments have `aiCreated: true`
 - Client notes include AI usage indication
 - Template notes indicate AI creation
-- Appointment type is set to "AI"
+- Appointment type uses the provided serviceType (STANDARD, DEEP, MOVE_IN_OUT)

 ### No Team Default
 - All AI appointments are created with `noTeam: true`